-As a possible alternative to manually dialing extension numbers, admins can try adding the user phone extension numbers (not the full 10 or 11-digit number) to the Mobile phone field of their Teams Active Users in the Microsoft 365 Admin Center.
+As a possible alternative to manually dialing extension numbers, admins can try adding the user phone extension numbers (not the full 10 or 11-digit number) to the Mobile phone field of their Teams Active Users in the Microsoft 365 or Azure AD admin centers.

-Once Microsoft has completed its sync of the new information (which can take up to 72 hours), the extension number may appear in the Phone field of Microsoft Teams users' Contacts.
+Once Microsoft has completed its propagation of the new information (which can take up to 72 hours), the extension number should appear in the Phone field of Microsoft Teams user Contacts.

 When Teams users add others to their Contacts from the Active Users list, they can view and click on this extension number to reach those users.
 If a call goes unanswered, they will be routed to the user's 8x8 voicemail service.

 Teams endpoint users can each create new Contacts from scratch in Teams.

 Simply navigate to Teams Calls > Contacts, click Add Contact, add the extension number of the user to the Phone field, complete the rest of the information as needed, and click Add.